 Chow:Hill’s design proposes the use of natural materials and a modern design aesthetic to reinforce the hub’s position as a centre of excellence for food in New Zealand.
 “We’ve incorporated a combination of materials that reflect the location and purpose of the building in an authentic way,” explains Stuart.

-With the $12m secured from the Provincial Growth Fund, the next phase of the project is to raise $6m from investors.
-The governance group, which includes councils, Plant and Food Research, Iwi, the NZ Food Innovation Network (NZFIN), EIT, Waikato University and Business Hawke’s Bay, wants to see the Food Innovation Hub unlock the region’s potential and become a centre of excellence for training people in food processing.
-It is projected that the hub, which has been described by Hastings District Council economic development manager Lee Neville, as a gamechanger for the food and agri-tech industries in the region, will contribute over $100 million in regional GDP and create more than 500 jobs over the next 10 years.
+With the $12 million secured from the Provincial Growth Fund, the next phase of the project is to raise $6m from investors.
+The governance group, which includes councils, Plant and Food Research, Iwi, the NZ Food Innovation Network (NZFIN), EIT, the University of Waikato and Business Hawke’s Bay, wants to see the Food Innovation Hub unlock the region’s potential and become a centre of excellence for training people in food processing.
+It is projected that the hub, which has been described by Hastings District Council economic development manager, Lee Neville, as a game changer for the food and agri-tech industries in the region, will contribute over $100 million in regional GDP and create more than 500 jobs over the next 10 years.

 Construction of the Food Innovation Hub is expected to begin in September 2020 and is due for completion by December 2022.